Computing Betti tables and minimal presentations of zero-dimensional persistent homology: Algorithms

 We prove $f(d'_0) = f(d)$ or $f(d'_1) = f(d)$ by considering two cases.
 The first case is when we have $d_1 \neq e_1$.
 In this case $d'_1 = d_1$, so $f(d'_1) = f(d_1) = f(d)$.
 The second case is when $d_1 = e_1$.
 In this case, we cannot have $f(d_0) < f(d)$, as this would violate condition (2) of Definition \ref{definition:monotonic-forest} for the vertex $v = e_1$, so we must have $f(d_0) = f(d)$.
 But since $d_0 \neq d_1 = e_1$, we have that $d'_0 = d_0$, so $f(d'_0) = f(d_0) = f(d)$. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lemma:algo-1-correct}] The algorithm performs a depth-first search on the local collapsible edges.
+\begin{lemma} Let $(G,f)$ be a $\Pscr$-filtered graph. \cref{algorithm:local-components} outputs a filtered graph homology-equivalent to $(G,f)$ and without local collapsible edges in time $O(|G|)$. \end{lemma} \begin{proof} The algorithm performs a depth-first search on the local collapsible edges.
 It removes the edges of the depth-first search forest and makes each edge adjacent to a vertex in the forest now be adjacent to the root of a tree in the forest, using the map $\phi$.
 This is equivalent to collapsing the forest, which produces a homology-equivalent graph, by Lemma \ref{lemma:collapsible-forest}.
 To see that the output contains no local collapsible edges, note that all local collapsible edges in the initial graph are identified by the algorithm, and collapsing an edge cannot make any previously non-collapsible edge be collapsible, by Lemma \ref{lemma:deleting-collapsin-does-not-change}(1).
 Moreover, since collapsing a local collapsible edge does not change the $f$-value of the endpoints of any edge, a local collapse cannot make a previously non-local, collapsible edge become local collapsible.

 The time complexity of the depth-first search is linear. \end{proof}